Yoshioka Tatsuya

 Tatsuya Yoshioka (吉岡 達也, Yoshioka Tatsuya) is a Japanese civil society leader and activist.
 Over three decades, Yoshioka has been involved in education, peace and conflict resolution.
 He is the co-founder and the director of Peace Boat.

 Early career

 Whilst a student at Waseda University, Yoshioka founded Peace Boat in 1983 to foster grassroots dialogue and people-to-people reconciliation between Japan and other Asian countries, during a period of tension and hostilities in the region.

-From this vision of promoting people's diplomacy, Peace Boat has grown into a NGO and social business that has organised more than 100 voyages for peace, and taken more than 70,000 people to over 270 ports on 7 continents for study, volunteering, cultural exchange and tourism.
+From this vision of promoting people's diplomacy, Peace Boat has grown into an NGO and social business that has organised more than 100 voyages for peace, and taken more than 70,000 people to over 270 ports on 7 continents for study, volunteering, cultural exchange and tourism.
 Yoshioka has led the organization of these voyages, as well as initiatives such as peace education for youth from conflict zones and post-conflict countries, and Northeast Asian people's dialogues.